Curiosity killed the cat

 "Curiosity killed the cat" is a proverb used to warn of the dangers of unnecessary investigation or experimentation.
-It also implies that being curious can sometimes lead to danger or misfortune.
-The original form of the proverb, now rarely used, was "Care killed the cat".
-In this instance, "care" was defined as "worry" or "sorrow for others."
+The original form of the proverb, now rarely used, was "care killed the cat".
+The modern version dates from at least the 19th century.

 Origin

 The earliest printed reference to the original proverb appears in the 1598 play, Every Man in His Humour, written by the English playwright Ben Jonson:

+In this context, "care" refers to worry, or sorrow for others.

 The play was first performed by Shakespeare's playing company, the Lord Chamberlain's Men.
 Shakespeare used a similar quote in his circa 1599 play, Much Ado About Nothing:

 The proverb remained the same until at least 1898.
 Ebenezer Cobham Brewer included this definition in his Dictionary of Phrase and Fable:

 Transformation

 The origin of the modern variation is unknown.
 It is found in an Irish newspaper from 1868: "They say curiosity killed a cat once."
 An early printed reference to the actual phrase "Curiosity killed the cat" is in James Allan Mair's 1873 compendium A handbook of proverbs: English, Scottish, Irish, American, Shakesperean, and scriptural; and family mottoes, where it is listed as an Irish proverb on page 34.

 In the 1902 edition of Proverbs: Maxims and Phrases, by John Hendricks Bechtel, the phrase "Curiosity killed the cat" is the lone entry under the topic "Curiosity" on page 100.

 O. Henry's 1909 short story "Schools and Schools" includes a mention that suggests knowledge of the proverb had become widespread by that time:

-The phrase itself was the headline of a story in The Washington Post on 4 March 1916 (page 6):